puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 ## Task {{% param sectionnumber %}}.1: Inspect Dockerfile

-First we need a Dockerfile that defines the application transformation from source code to a container image.
+First, we need a Dockerfile that defines the application transformation from source code to a container image.

 To build the producer, we make use of the Docker Multistage build feature.
-In the first stage we use the [centOS Quarkus image](https://quay.io/repository/quarkus/centos-quarkus-maven?tag=20.1.0-java11) and perform a Quarkus native build.
+In the first stage, we use the [centOS Quarkus image](https://quay.io/repository/quarkus/centos-quarkus-maven?tag=20.1.0-java11) and perform a Quarkus native build.
 The resulting binary will be used in the second build stage.
-For the second stage we use the UBI minimal image.
+For the second stage, we use the UBI minimal image.
 (see [best practices](../../additional/container-best-practices/bestpractise/#use-multistage-build) for more information on Multistage builds)

 ```Dockerfile